Mabylife/apple-music-tui/README.md

 ## What's Next

+If you are interested in contributing or following the development, here are some planned features:

 ### Auto launch Cider in the background

 Future versions may include an option to automatically launch Cider in the background when starting the TUI, simplifying the setup process.